First-Time DSPS Students

 Students are approved for the in-class aide accommodation if their disability imposes physical or visual limitations that will not allow the student to fully engage in the classroom.

 Duties of an in-class aide may include setting up materials, execution of labs directed by the student, and describing visual work presented in the classroom.

 Students who are deaf or hard of hearing can be approved for interpreter services.
 Interpreters can be Sign language Interpreters or CART captioners.

 In-class notetaking service is for students whose disabilities limit them from taking effective notes.
 The disability may be physical (e.g. loss of limb, hearing loss) or cognitive (e.g. learning disability, brain injury, ADHD) in nature.
 A volunteer note taker is a student registered in the same class that notetaking is being requested.
 Volunteer note takers apply through the online service portal and agree to perform the duties of a note taker outlined in the portal.

 Priority enrollment is an accommodation that is approved when determined necessary to allow a student with a chronic documented disability to have access to a schedule that accommodates their specific disability-related needs.
 Priority enrollment requests are reviewed and approved by the DSPS on an individual, case-by-case basis through an interactive process between the DSPS certificated staff and the student.

-Real Time Captioning is an accommodation available to students who are Deaf or hard of hearing.
-A real time captioner transmits the spoken word to print using a specialized keyboard and software system.
+Real-Time Captioning is accommodation available to students who are Deaf or hard of hearing.
+A real-time captioner transmits the spoken word to print using a specialized keyboard and software system.
 The transcript of what is being said appears on a computer monitor for the student’s viewing.
-Students approved for Real Time Captioning are required to not share transcripts with other students, and the transcripts are only to be used in the context of studying for the course
+Students approved for Real-Time Captioning are required to not share transcripts with other students, and the transcripts are only to be used in the context of studying for the course